Arza Casselman: Military service

 Casselman put his career in law on hold shortly after being called to the bar in 1915 as World War I was being fought.
 He instead joined the Canadian Army at 26 years old where he served overseas during the war as a gunner in the 10th Canadian Siege Battery.
 Around 1918, after World War I had ended, Casselman was discharged from the Canadian Army.

 Adulthood

-In 1919 Arza Clair Casselman moved to the town of Prescott, Ontario, where he purchased a law practice from a local solicitor named John K. Dowsley.
+In 1919, Casselman moved to the town of Prescott, Ontario, where he purchased a law practice from a local solicitor named John K. Dowsley.
 Dowsley was selling the practice as he had been recently appointed as a provincial court judge.
-It wasn't long after Casselman moved to Prescott and purchased his practice that he became heavily involved in municipal, provincial, and federal politics.
-In addition, Casselman became involved with the Prescott School Board and the town's Board of Trade.
+Shortly after Casselman moved to Prescott and purchased his practice, he became heavily involved in municipal, provincial, and federal politics.

+In 1926, he purchased the Isaac Wiser House in Prescott (now 741 King St. West), which was designated a heritage property by the municipality in 1996.